botbrains-io/python-zendesk/docs/sdks/webhooks/README.md

 A request body is only required when creating a webhook.

 Note that admins cannot clone webhooks created by Zendesk apps.

+**Webhooks for trial accounts**: Zendesk trial accounts are limited to 10 webhooks.

 ### Example Usage